 Intracellular measurements of the electrical potential across the membrane can be obtained by registering microelectrodes.

 Patch clamping techniques allow the manipulation of the intracellular or extracellular ionic or lipid concentration while recording the potential.
 In this way, the effect of various conditions on threshold and propagation can be evaluated.

 Non-invasive neuronal exploration

 Positron emission tomography and magnetic resonance imaging allow the non-invasive visualization of the activated regions of the brain while the subject of the test is exposed to different stimuli.
-The activity is controlled in relation to the blood flow to a particular region of the brain.
+The activity is controlled by the blood flow to a particular part of the brain.